solo-io/autopilot/docs/content/tutorial_code/getting_started_1.md

+---
+title: "Getting Started Pt 1"
+weight: 1
+description: Initialize a simple operator and deploy it to Kubernetes
+---

 # Getting Started with Autopilot Part 1 - Initializing the Operator

 This is the first part in a series of guides that will walk you through building a minimalistic "AutoRouter" Operator with Autopilot.